Immerse yourself in the rich history of the beautifully preserved medieval city of Esslingen am Neckar - just 10 minutes away from Stuttgart!

 Along the way I'll point out my favorite Swabian restaurants and authentic wine pubs, as well as special places to shop for that perfect souvenir or gifts for friends and family.

-Public tours WITH PRIOR RESERVATION ONLY are held on most Saturdays at 11:00.
+Public tours WITH PRIOR RESERVATION ONLY are held on most Saturdays at 11:00 and some Sundays.
 Private tours are available at other times for €60 for up to 8 people.

 A minimum of 3 reserved people are necessary for a public tour to occur, but there is no minimum requirement for a private tour.

 The meeting point is Esslingen's Starbucks, Pliensaustrasse 8 (intersection with Metzerbach).

 Esslingen is an easy journey by public transit, via S-bahn or Regional train.
 Please use the VVS Journey Planner to plan your route!